chinmay-singh/Election_publicity/README.md

 ## Singhania_for_Gsec_Sports

 ## Ensure that
->you have the latest version of chrome installed in your
+#### You have chrome installed in your laptop
->you are logged in to your facebook account in chrome
+#### Remove Two factor authentication if you have any attached to your facebook id from the security settings

 ### Download the "chromedriver_win32" file in the repository
 Execute change in directory using